Azdaroth/Azdaroth.github.io/source/_posts/2016-10-31-keeping-data-integrity-in-check-conditional-unique-indexes-for-soft-delete.markdown

 <h2>Adding soft delete functionality</h2>

 <p>We have some nice setup already.
-But it turned out that for recalculating <code>daily_prices</code> if some rules or values influencing the price change, it's much more convenient to just remove them all and recalculate form scratch than checking if the price for given date needs to be recalculated.
+But it turned out that for recalculating <code>daily_prices</code> if some rules or values influencing the price change it's much more convenient to just remove them all and recalculate from scratch than checking if the price for given date needs to be recalculated.
 To be on the safe side, we may decide not to hard remove these rates, but do a soft delete instead.</p>

 <p>To implement this feature we could add <code>deleted_at</code> column, drop the previous index and a new one which will respect the new column.
 We should also update the validation in model in such case:</p>